StaffCircle/full-stack-project/README.md

 ### Complete
 When your complete bundle up your project and send it to our team.
+1. Commit all changes locally
-1. Bundle up your repository using the following command:
+2. Bundle up your repository using the following command:
     ```bash
     git bundle create full-stack-project.bundle --all
     ```
-2. Upload the file you just created **"full-stack-project.bundle"** to a file sharing provider
+3. Upload the file you just created **"full-stack-project.bundle"** to a file sharing provider
-3. Finally, email our team the download link: devrecruitment@staffcircle.com
+4. Finally, email our team the download link: devrecruitment@staffcircle.com